 Who knows, maybe the financial downturn will actually make Disney have to come down some on the original exorbitant prices being rumored.

-Out of any of the hotels, we think that Reflections: A Disney Lakeside Lodge is the most likely to get put on hold or a long while.
-Again, Disney will find they don’t have a big occupancy deficit like there was months ago, especially for DVC rentals since the target market won’t have as much money to invest.
+Out of any of the hotels, we think that Reflections: A Disney Lakeside Lodge is the most likely to get canceled or put on hold for a long while.
+Disney will find they don’t have a big occupancy problem like there was months ago, especially for DVC rentals since the target market won’t have as much money to invest.

 Disneyland & Disney California Adventure